misticorion/Digitaldiary/README.md

 # Digitaldiary

-It is basically a C++ program which uses the concept of Data structures and Files.
+It was my tweilth standard project which is basically a C++ program which uses the concept of Data structures and Files.

 INTRODUCTION -